Unimodular measures on the space of all Riemannian manifolds: Spaces of Riemannian manifolds

 \begin {theorem} $\mathcal M ^ d $ has the structure of a Polish space (a complete, separable metric space), in which convergence is smooth convergence. \end {theorem}

 \begin {proof} For each $R >0 $ and $k\in\mathrm {N} $, define a function $d_{R, k} : \mathcal M ^ d\times\mathcal M ^ d\longrightarrow\BR $ by

 Each $d_{R, k}$ satisfies an (asymmetric) triangle inequality.
-For suppose we have $(M,p),(N,q),(Z,z)\in\mathcal M ^ d $ and basepoint respecting embeddings such that $D ^k f $ and $D ^ k g $ are locally $\lambda $-bilipschitz and locally $\mu $-bilipschitz embeddings, respectively.
-By Corollary \ref {bilipschitzderivatives}, the map $f $ is also a locally $\lambda$-bilipschitz embedding, so
+For suppose we have $(M,p),(N,q),(Z,z)\in\mathcal M ^ d $ and basepoint respecting embeddings such that $D ^k f $ and $D ^ k g $ are locally $\lambda $-bilipschitz and locally $\mu $-bilipschitz embeddings, respectively, when restricted to the sets By Fact \ref {alsobilipschitz}, the map $f $ is also a locally $\lambda$-bilipschitz embedding, so